 • to develop students’ critical faculties with respect to the ethics and the issues surrounding AI;

 • to build skills in software engineering and prototype development

 CC6052 Management Support Systems 15 weeks: This module enables students to build on their existing knowledge of databases to understand the application of computer-based information systems used in business for the support of management decision-making, e.g. Management Information Systems, Decision Support Systems, Expert Systems, Executive Information Systems, etc

 "Overall my four years at London Met were amazing.
 I made some great friends with both students and lecturers.
 All the modules were useful in starting a career in IT.
 I would like to thank my lecturers for all of their help over the four years."
-James Young, graduated in 2015 with 1st Class Honours
+James Young, a Computing BSc (Hons) graduate

 The course will help you grow professionally, and prepare you to work in the field of application development as a professional programmer, software system developer, IT consultant, database designer or web application developer.